jinn505/resume-optimizer/README.md

 # 🧠 AI-Powered Resume Optimizer

-This project is an intelligent, multi-agent **Resume Optimizer** built using **FastAPI**, **CrewAI**, and **Groq’s LLaMA 3.1 8B** model.
+This project is an intelligent, multi-agent **Resume Optimizer** built using **FastAPI**, **CrewAI**, and **openrouter's deepseek/deepseek-chat:free** model.
 It enhances your resume by generating sharp, tailored bullet points aligned with any job description (JD) — ideal for boosting your chances with recruiters and ATS systems.

 ---